nnishiza/debian-knot/doc/reference.rst

 Time to live of the generated records.

-Default: 3600
+*Default:* 3600

 .. _mod-synth-record_network:

 network
 -------

-A network subnet in the form of *address/prefix*.
+An IP address, a network subnet, or a network range the query must match.

-Default: empty
+*Required*

 .. _Module dnsproxy: